Carleslc/resources/README.md

 GitHub
 The world’s leading software development platform · GitHub Build software better, together
+GitHub brings together the world’s largest community of developers to discover, share, and build better software.
+From open source projects to private team repositories, we’re your all-in-one platform for collaborative development.
 GitHub is where people build software.
 More than 36 million people use GitHub to discover, fork, and contribute to over 100 million projects. https://github.githubassets.com/images/modules/open_graph/github-logo.png Image URL copied to clipboard!